Skip to the content

 Protecting Scotch Whisky

 The popularity of Scotch Whisky means that there are many people who want to take advantage of that by selling fake Scotch or trading unfairly on its reputation.
-Imitations threaten the integrity of Scotch Whisky and the reputation it has built up over many years.
-It also undermines consumer confidence in genuine Scotch Whisky.
+Our Legal Affairs team work to protect Scotch Whisky around the world.

 Legal Protection in the UK